o3de/o3de.org/content/docs/user-guide/settings/developer-api.md

 The Settings Registry merge utilities are a set of functions located in `AzCore/Settings/SettingsRegistryMergeUtils.h` which contains implementation of merging of common files, directory locations, and the command line.
 It also contains functions for querying and setting a specialization within the Settings Registry underneath the key of "/Amazon/AzCore/Settings/Specializations".
 Specializations can be used for filtering which `*.setreg` files to merge when `SettingsInterface::MergeSettingsFolder` is invoked.

-The Settings Registry Merge Utilities also contains a function for dumping JSON value at a specific JSON pointer path to an `AZ::IO::GenericStream`.
+The Settings Registry Merge Utilities also contains a function for dumping JSON values at a specific JSON pointer path to an `AZ::IO::GenericStream`.

 The following list provides links to the various auxiliary APIs in `AzCore/Settings/SettingsRegistryMergeUtils.h`: